thepirat000/Audit.NET/README.md

 ###Custom Actions

 You can configure Custom Actions that are executed for all the Audit Scopes in your application.
-This allows to globally change the behavior and data intercepting the scopes after they are created or before they are saved.
+This allows to globally change the behavior and data, intercepting the scopes after they are created or before they are saved.

 Call the static `AuditConfiguration.AddCustomAction` method to attach a custom action.